-- 14.3 Responsibility starts from the date of issue of a sponsor licence and where they relate to a migrant will cease: - a) when you tell us that the migrant has ceased to be in your employment; - b) when the migrant leaves the UK and their entry clearance or leave to remain lapses - c) when the migrant is granted further leave to remain with a different sponsor or in another immigration category - d) where the migrant is a Croatian national, having worked lawfully in the UK for a period of 12 continuous months - e) if you surrender your licence - f) if we revoke your licence.
+- 14.3 Your responsibilities as a sponsor start on the day we grant your licence and end: - a) if you surrender your licence - b) if we revoke your licence - 14.4 Your responsibility for each migrant starts on the day you assign a CoS to them. - 14.5 Your responsibility for each migrant ends: - a) when you tell us that you are no longer sponsoring them for any reason - b) when they leave the UK and their entry clearance or leave to remain lapses - c) when they are granted further leave to remain with a different sponsor or in another immigration category which means that you do not need to sponsor them under Tier 2 or Tier 5 anymore - d) where they are a Croatian national and they have worked lawfully in the UK for a period of 12 continuous months.